Physics at the University of Virginia

 Hints:

-If positive VdG machine is used (the one with the blue base) the polarity of the metal plate and the rake should be reversed.
+If positive VdG machine is used the polarity of the metal plate and the rake should be reversed.